Procrastination and Motivation Counselling in Halifax

 ● Lack of challenge or interest in the task to be completed

-● Feeling overwhelmed by responsibilities
+● Feeling overwhelmed by responsibilities or stress

 ● Poor organizational skills